Bug reports:..............................https://github.com/rutgerkok/BlockLocker/issues or use the discussion thread

 - Stores UUIDs on signs in a hidden text component, so UUIDs are saved between server restarts.

-- Supports double doors and double chests (double trapped chests too).
+- Supports double doors and double chests (double trapped chests too): you only need one sign to protect both blocks.

 - Shows a message to players placing a chest, so that they know chests can be protected.